intro-to-data-science-21-workshop/04-GuilhermeLacerda-plumber/README.md

 ## License

-The material in this repository is made available under the [MIT](http://opensource.org/licenses/mit-license.php) and [Trestle Technology, LLC Licenses](https://www.rplumber.io/LICENSE-text.html#license).
+The material in this repository is made available under the [MIT](http://opensource.org/licenses/mit-license.php) and [Trestle Technology, LLC](https://www.rplumber.io/LICENSE-text.html#license) licenses.

 ## Statement of contributions